 100% of our Computer Science research impact is world-leading or internationally excellent (REF 2014)

 We have been ranked in the UK top ten for Computer Sciences for over ten years by the Guardian University Guide 2008-2017

-We are one of only 13 universities recognised as an Academic Centre of Excellence in Cyber Security Research by the UK Government and our academics are playing a leading role in establishing a European Data Science Academy
+We are one of only 14 universities recognised as an Academic Centre of Excellence in Cyber Security Research by the UK Government and our academics have played a leading role in establishing a European Data Science Academy